Johnny Bucyk: Retirement and legacy

 Bucyk received numerous honors after his retirement.
 He was inducted into the Hockey Hall of Fame in 1981.
 Then being indicted into the Alberta Sports Hall of Fame in 1996.
 In 1998, he was ranked number 45 on The Hockey News list of the 100 Greatest Hockey Players.
 In 2017, Bucyk was part of the first group of players to be named one of the '100 Greatest NHL Players' in history by the National Hockey League.
+The Athletic also named Bucyk to their list of the 100 greatest hockey players in 2023.
 Among the Bruins' team awards is the John P. Bucyk Award, presented each year to the Bruins player who provides exceptional off-ice charitable contributions.
 There is a hockey arena named in his honor in Creston British Columbia.

-In 2004 Bucyk was honored by the Sports museums tradition event at the TD garden as a member of that year’s class.
+In 2004 Bucyk was honored by the Sports museums tradition event at the TD garden as a member of that year's class.
 Also being given the hockey legacy award.
 Since Bucyk has been a regular at the event and has started to be the one that presents the award to the recipients.